sriabhivenkat/meetcute-web/README.md

 1. Zero Hash: A hash function which always maps to zero.
 2. First Character Hash: A hash function which returns the first element in the string.
 3. Polynomial Rolling Hash: A variant of the polynomial hash which appears in the lecture notes.
 (Roughly based on a linear congruential generator.)
 4. STD Hash: The standard library hash.
-GCC using a variant of FVN-1A.
+GCC uses a variant of FVN-1A.

 This function will be applied to unique keys consisting of randomly generated animals: